Gaius-Augustus/Augustus/README.md

 After compilation has finished, the command bin/augustus should be executable and print a usage message.

+If you have built the Boost libraries yourself, specify the search path for the linker in `LDFLAGS`.

+    make LDFLAGS="-L/your/boost_1_75_0/stage/lib"

 ## Install locally

 As a normal user, add the directory of the executables to the PATH environment variable, for example: